benjaminparry/benjaminparry.github.io/_posts/writing/2021-07-07-its-okay-advice-for-research-newcomers.md

 ## Silence is golden

 Get comfortable with silence, that’s where the magic happens.
 You can use it to your advantage during your interview by allowing people to to fill it for you.
-Trailing off and half finished questions are useful prompts e.g. ”You do thought that because…” or “The reason for that is…”.
+Trailing off and half finished questions are useful prompts e.g. ”You thought that because…” or “The reason for that is…”.

 ## Building rapport